MITEcology/Meth.Eco.Evo-Cenci-Sugihara-Saavedra/README.md

 # Meth.Eco.Evo-Cenci-Sugihara-Saavedra

 Code To reproduce the Figure in:

-'Regularized S-map for inference and forecasting with noisy ecological time series" Simone Cenci, George Sugihara, and Serguei Saavedra
+"Regularized S-map for inference and forecasting with noisy ecological time series" Simone Cenci, George Sugihara, and Serguei Saavedra